Exclusive: Western oil exploration in Somalia may spark conflict - U.N. report

 Around a dozen companies, including many multinational oil and gas majors, had licenses to explore Somalia before 1991, but since then Somaliland and Puntland and other regional authorities have granted their own licenses for the same blocks.

 In some cases Somaliland and Puntland have awarded licenses for blocks that overlap.
-The experts said one such case involves Norwegian oil firm DNO (DNO.OL) and Canadian-listed Africa Oil Corp AOI.V.
+The experts said one such case involves Norwegian oil firm DNO and Canadian-listed Africa Oil Corp.

 “Potentially, it means that exploration operations in these blocks, conducted by both DNO and Africa Oil under the protection of regional security forces, its allied militia or private forces, could generate new conflict between Somaliland and Puntland,” the report said.